Workshops and Groups

 Can't Work

-- Venue: In person at Student Welfare & Support Services
+• Venue: In-person at Student Welfare & Support Services

-This is a small one-off group session (up to four people) for any student who is finding themselves blocked in their work.
+This is a small one-off group session (up to six people) for any student who is finding themselves blocked in their work.
 You might be lacking motivation or finding it difficult to get beyond imagining criticism and judgements.
 You might think of yourself as a 'perfectionist' or as someone who tends to put things off.
 You might be having trouble getting into your work or finishing it off and handing it in.

 You will work together collaboratively with a facilitator to understand why you might be blocked and to find strategies which will help you to get working again.
 Although you are welcome to come back for another workshop session, most people find that coming once is enough to help get them started.

-You may like to listen to the Can't work podcasts, and others in the Student Life at Oxford series.
+You may like to listen to the Can't work podcasts, and others in the Student Life at Oxford series

 Due to the nature and small size of the group, you may not be offered a place right away.

-- Venue: In person at Student Welfare & Support Services
+• Venue: In-person at Student Welfare & Support Services

 Forest Bathing

-- Venue: Oxford Botanic Garden, Rose Lane, Oxford, OX1 4AZ
+• Venue: Oxford Botanic Garden, Rose Lane, Oxford, OX1 4AZ

 Dress for the outside taking into account local weather on the day, and wear suitable shoes.